-Members of the Council of the Bishops' Conferences of Europe (CCEE), including the presidents of the bishops' conferences of Italy, Austria, and Switzerland, attended the three-day meeting, together with European experts in theology and canon law as well as Vatican representatives.
+Bishops' Conferences of Europe (CCEE), including the presidents of the bishops' conferences of Italy, Austria, and Switzerland, attended the three-day meeting, together with European experts in theology and canon law as well as Vatican representatives.

-In Asia, the Federation of Asian Bishops' Conferences (FABC) held its regional workshop from 5-8 August in Bangkok and identified the necessity for unity and harmony for the growth of the Catholic Church in a largely non-Christian region.
+Bishops' Conferences (FABC) held its regional workshop from 5-8 August in Bangkok and identified the necessity for unity and harmony for the growth of the Catholic Church in a largely non-Christian region.
 The meeting was attended by 38 delegates from local churches spread across 17 countries.

-In association with its social communications office, the FABC have recently launched the 'Synodality Asia' [synodalityasia.net] website to engage the Catholic faithful to engage with the synodal path of Asia.
+In association with its social communications office, the FABC have recently launched the 'Synodality Asia' [synodalityasia.net] website to